postsharp/postsharp-emails/120-custom-notifiypropertychanged.md

 ```

+If you read through the aspect implementation, you'll see that:

+1. First, it implements the `INotifyPropertyChanged` interface by calling `builder.Advice.ImplementInterface`.
+The members of the `INotifyPropertyChanged` interfaces must be implemented in the aspect class and have the  `[InterfaceMember]` custom attribute.
+2. Then, it loops through the writable properties, amending their setters through `builder.Advice.OverrideAccessors` to apply the `OverridePropertySetter` template method.
+3. Finally, it adds an `OnPropertyChanged` method to the target type thanks to the `[Introduce]` advice attribute.

-If you read through the code, you'll see that it implements the INotifyPropertyChanged interface.
-After doing that, it loops through the properties, amending their setters where required to raise the property changed event, and finally, it correctly implements the INotifyPropertyChanged interface.
-With the aspect added to your project, the INotifyPropertyChanged implementation is greatly simplified.
+With the aspect added to your project, the `INotifyPropertyChanged` implementation is greatly simplified.

 ![](images/notifypropertychanged2.gif)

-In what was admittedly a small and contrived sample class, Metalama successfully implemented the INotifyPropertyChanged interface, saving us from adding 50 additional lines of code.
+In what was admittedly a small and contrived sample class, Metalama successfully implemented the `INotifyPropertyChanged` interface, saving us from adding 50 additional lines of code.
 Over the entirety of a larger, real-world example, the savings in writing repetitive boilerplate code will be considerable.

-If you'd like to know more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

-Why not join us on [Slack](https://www.postsharp.net/slack) where you can keep up with what's new and get answers to any technical questions that you might have.